bsmth/content/files/en-us/web/svg/reference/attribute/xlink_colon_href/index.md

 {{Deprecated_Header}}

-The **`xlink:href`** attribute defines a reference to a resource as a reference [IRI](/en-US/docs/Web/SVG/Guides/Content_type#iri).
+The SVG **`xlink:href`** attribute defines a reference to a resource as a reference [IRI](/en-US/docs/Web/SVG/Guides/Content_type#iri).
 The exact meaning of that link depends on the context of each element using it.

 > [!NOTE]
 > SVG 2 removed the need for the `xlink` namespace, so instead of `xlink:href` you should use {{SVGAttr("href")}}.
 If you need to support earlier browser versions, the deprecated `xlink:href` attribute can be used as a fallback in addition to the `href` attribute, e.g., `<use href="some-id" xlink:href="some-id" x="5" y="5" />`.